Feel Good. Save a Life. Marrow Program

 Who Needs It?

 Many of those needing marrow transplants are facing leukemia, lymphomas, sickle cell anemia and other blood diseases.
 Patients are most likely to match donors of their same diverse race and ethnicity.
-Only 31% of those who have registered as potential donors have diverse racial or ethnic heritage (3.2 million of the nearly 10.5 million).
+Only 31% of those who have registered as potential donors have diverse racial or ethnic heritage (3.2 million of the nearly 10.5 million registrants).

 What Happens If I’m a Match?

-The majority of the time, a marrow donor gives through peripheral blood stem cell (PBSC) collection, in a process very similar to a blood donation.
+The majority of the time, a marrow donor gives through peripheral blood stem cell (PBSC) collection, a process very similar to a blood donation.
 Marrow is naturally replaced by the body in 4-6 weeks following a PBSC donation.

 Occasionally, marrow is taken from a donor’s pelvic bone, when the person needing the transplant is deemed to likely have a better outcome if this approach is used.
 Anesthesia is used in this outpatient procedure, and the donor may experience soreness in the area following the procedure.